codemonger-io/flechasdb/README.md

 A lightweight vector database in your hands.

-`flechasdb` package is the core library of the [Flechasdb system](#flechasdb-system) written in [Rust](https://www.rust-lang.org).
+`flechasdb` package is the core library of the [FlechasDB system](#flechasdb-system) written in [Rust](https://www.rust-lang.org).

-## Flechasdb system
+## FlechasDB system

-The Flechasdb system is aiming to be a [vector database](https://www.pinecone.io/learn/vector-database/) that perfectly fits in [serverless](https://en.wikipedia.org/wiki/Serverless_computing) environments.
+The FlechasDB system is aiming to be a [vector database](https://www.pinecone.io/learn/vector-database/) that perfectly fits in [serverless](https://en.wikipedia.org/wiki/Serverless_computing) environments.
-The creed of the Flechasdb system is simple; it requires **no dedicated server continously running**.
+The creed of the FlechasDB system is simple; it requires **no dedicated server continously running**.

 ### Core features and progress